mostlybob/dockersitetut/engine/userguide/eng-image/baseimages/readme.md

 The first bit assumes I'm running Ubuntu or at least some Debian variant, since it wants `debootstrap` and I don't have that, obviously.
 I don't think I'd be doing much building using `tar` anyway.
 There are other scripts they link to which look interesting.
 Maybe something to keep in mind for later, but it looks more advanced than what I'm looking for right now.

-The example building a simple image based off `scratc` is more my speed.
+The example building a simple image based off `scratch` is more my speed.
 Although the build doesn't seem to want to go:

 ```
 $ docker build .